Wavy Transformer

 \section{Experiments}

-In this section, we present a comprehensive experimental evaluation of Wavy Transformer block for NLP tasks under a BERT-like pretraining framework \cite{devlin-etal-2019-bert}, measuring (i) pretraining perplexity and MLM accuracy, (ii) fine-tuning performance on GLUE tasks \cite{wang2018glue}, and (iii) over-smoothing behavior.
+In this section, we present a comprehensive experimental evaluation of Wavy Transformer block for NLP tasks under a BERT-like pretraining framework \cite{devlin-etal-2019-bert}, measuring (i) pretraining perplexity (PPL) and MLM accuracy, (ii) fine-tuning performance on GLUE tasks \cite{wang2018glue}, and (iii) over-smoothing behavior.
 Moreover, to demonstrate the generality and effectiveness of our approach with other types of transformer-based backbones DeiT \cite{DeiT}, we validate Wavy Transformer on representative computer vision tasks, specifically ImageNet classification \cite{imagenet_cvpr09}.
 Also, we evaluated the performance of Wavy Transformer on sparse-graph benchmark based on DIFFormer~\cite{wu2023difformer}.
 Experiments used servers with eight V100 GPUs, four L40 GPUs, or four H100 GPUs, selected according to task size.

 \paragraph{Model Variants} We evaluate two variants of the Wavy Transformer.
 Both share the same attention backbone; they differ only in how the velocity residual is realized. \textbf{Full Wave.} A second-order residual realized with an explicit velocity branch that includes a FFN and a LN on the velocity path as shown in Figures~\ref{fig:wavy_block}, yielding stronger physical constraints at additional computational costs. \textbf{Light Wave.} A momentum-only realization that keeps the second-order effect while removing FFN/LN for velocity.
 The update is $ \mathbf{X}^{l+1} = \tau \mathbf{A}\mathbf{X}^{l} + (1-\tau)\mathbf{X}^{l} + \boldsymbol{\lambda}\big(\mathbf{X}^{l} - \mathbf{X}^{l-1}\big), $ where $\boldsymbol{\lambda}\!\in\![0,1]^d$ controls the mix between the diffusion part and the wave (momentum) part.
 Ignoring the coefficient mismatch between the diffusion term ($\tau$) and the momentum term ($\tau^2$), setting $\boldsymbol{\lambda}=\mathbf{0}$ recovers diffusion-only, whereas $\boldsymbol{\lambda}=\mathbf{1}$ corresponds to the wave-only residual.
 Formal derivations appear in Appendix.~\ref{app:light-wave}.